Sostanj lignite thermal power plant unit 6, Slovenia

 One of the key arguments for construction of TEŠ6 was that it would enable long-term employment in the plant and nearby Velenje mine, and that the Šaleška Valley would otherwise face a social disaster.

-However in October 2014, the management of TEŠ announced its plans to optimize the functioning of TEŠ: reorganization of the company would ensure that half – 226 of the current 452 – employees are laid off.
+However in October 2014, the management of TEŠ announced its plans to optimize the functioning of TEŠ: reorganization of the company led to half – 226 of the current 452 – employees being laid off.

 Lessons to be learnt